usathyan/paper-qa-ui/README.md

 - Robust local‑first execution: a dedicated async loop and single‑query lock for stability
 - Dark‑mode‑safe styling across Status, Analysis, Answer, Sources, Research Intelligence, and Metadata

+## License and third‑party notices

+This project is licensed under the MIT License (see `LICENSE`).
+It integrates with the Paper‑QA library, which is licensed under the Apache License 2.0.
+When distributing builds that bundle Paper‑QA, please ensure compliance with the Apache 2.0 terms for that dependency.
+No changes are made to Paper‑QA within this repository; it is used as a third‑party library.

 ## Troubleshooting

 ### Port Issues